jhzhaofred/RPG_GAME_FPGA/game_engine/readme.md

-Feel free to download the game engine and test bench with and without accuracy included, or the HP_module and its testbench, which was integrated into the game engine modules.
+Feel free to download the current and previous versions of the game engine and test bench.
+The old versions include and do not include accuracy included, or the HP_module and its testbench, which was integrated into the game engine modules.
+The current version of the game engine, called game_engine.v, is different from engine_accuracy.v because it was redesigned for synthesizing purposes.
+All but one of the always @ groups had to be removed because the module could not synthesize.
+Now, it can be synthesized.

 With accuracy, the game becomes more challenging for the players (punch 90%, kick 80%, bat 70%, and sword 60%).